Shares steady as caution prevails ahead of Jackson Hole

 Early market cheer on Friday was provided by the Chinese central bank's biggest weekly cash injection into the banking system since February.

-Chinese blue chips (.CSI300) rose 0.45%, a reversal of recent weeks in which mainland stocks have weighed on the region, while Hong Kong's benchmark (.HSI) rose 0.15%.
+Chinese blue chips (.CSI300) rose 0.5%, a reversal of recent weeks in which mainland stocks have weighed on the region, while Hong Kong's benchmark (.HSI) closed marginally down.

 "A-shares (onshore Chinese shares) and Hong Kong are taking a break after some pretty extreme movements in the last two weeks," said Qi Wang, CEO of MegaTrust Investment (HK).